Oregon judge temporarily blocks deployment of the National Guard to Portland

 The order Saturday comes after a broader effort from the administration in what Mr. Trump has characterized as a crackdown on crime in Democratic-led cities.

-Mr. Trump deployed the National Guard and active-duty Marines to Los Angeles over the summer and as part of his law enforcement takeover in the District of Columbia.
+Along with Mr. Trump's deployed of the National Guard to Los Angeles over the summer, he also did so and as part of his law enforcement takeover in the District of Columbia.

 On Saturday, Illinois Gov. JB Pritzker said that the Trump administration intends to federalize 300 Illinois National Guard members after he was offered an ultimatum to deploy the troops himself but refused.